-• Traffic concerns at Township Road 254B and Bearspaw Road: difficult to exit the area in the morning;
+• Traffic concerns at Township Road 254B and Bearspaw Road: difficult to exit the area in the morning.
+A policy was added to address this concern.

-The applicant has had a few telephone and email exchanges with four of the Conceptual Scheme residents.
-One asked to be removed from the Conceptual Scheme area; another voiced concern about the proximity future homes will be to their home; general query about the overall proposal because they were unable to attend the open house; and an understanding of connecting to a future potable water source.
-The open house display boards were emailed on two occasions.
+The applicant has had telephone and email exchanges with four of the Conceptual Scheme residents.
+One asked to be removed from the Conceptual Scheme area; another voiced concern about the proximity future homes will be to their home; a general query about the overall proposal because they were unable to attend the open house; and an understanding of connecting to a future potable water source.
+The open house display boards were emailed to two landowners.